besch/youtube-dubbing-server/ARCHITECTURE.md

   - Stores **completed** transcription segments (`transcriptionSegments` - from the single row) fetched via `useVideoTranscription`.
   - Stores **completed** translated segments (`translatedSegments`) fetched via `useVideoTranslation` (populated based on the single transcription row's `translations` field).
   - Stores **completed** generated audio chunk data (`generatedChunks`) fetched via `useAudioGeneration`.
-  - **REMOVED:** No longer tracks requested segment end times or translation status per segment actively.
 - **Settings Integration:** Uses `useSettings` for initial language/voice/volume selections.
 - **Hook Integration:**
   - `useVideoProcessingStatus`: Central hook to interpret `videos.processing_status` (including new statuses like `transcribing_full`, `translating_full`), player state, and errors to provide user-facing status messages and loading indicators.
-  - `useVideoTranscription`: Fetches the existing completed **single** transcription row, subscribes to Realtime updates for that row. **Does not trigger transcription.**
+  - `useVideoTranscription`: Fetches the existing completed **single** transcription row, subscribes to Realtime updates for that row.
-  - `useVideoTranslation`: Fetches/manages translated segments based on Realtime updates to the single `transcription_segments.translations` field. **Does not trigger translation.**
+  - `useVideoTranslation`: Fetches/manages translated segments based on Realtime updates to the single `transcription_segments.translations` field.
-  - `useAudioGeneration`: Manages the `generatedChunks` state. **Does not trigger audio generation.** Chunks are fetched via `fetchAudioChunks` when the backend status for the language/voice combination is detected as 'completed'. **REMOVED:** Realtime listening for individual chunk inserts within the hook.
+  - `useAudioGeneration`: Manages the `generatedChunks` state.
+Chunks are fetched via `fetchAudioChunks` when the backend status for the language/voice combination is detected as 'completed'.
   - `useAudioPlayback`: Plays available pre-generated audio chunks based on `currentTime`.
   - `useVideoSeekHandler`: Checks for the _existence_ of required data (from the single transcription row's `content` or `translations`, and `generatedChunks`) at the seek target time.
-  - `useVideoHistory`, `useAuth`, `useSettings` (Largely unchanged).
+  - `useVideoHistory`, `useAuth`, `useSettings`.
 - **Initialization:**
   - Calls `initiateVideoProcessingJobApi` on the server, providing the YouTube URL and desired language/voice combinations.
-This triggers the entire backend pipeline if necessary.
-  - Subscribes to Supabase Realtime channel for `videos` table updates (specifically `processing_status` column) for the current `dbVideoId` (via `useVideoProcessingStatus` or directly).
+  - Subscribes to Supabase Realtime channel for `videos` table updates (specifically `processing_status` column) for the current `dbVideoId`.
   - Subscribes to `transcription_segments` (for the single row) Realtime channel to receive newly completed transcription/translation data.
-  - **REMOVED:** Subscription to `translated_audio_chunks` Realtime channel within `useAudioGeneration`.
-  - Fetches any pre-existing completed data using `getCompletedTranscriptionSegmentsApi` (for the single row) and `getCompletedAudioChunksApi`.
-The audio chunk fetch is triggered when the `videoProcessingStatus` for the current language/voice is detected as `completed` (either on initial load or through a Realtime update).
+  - Fetches any pre-existing completed data using `getCompletedTranscriptionSegmentsApi` and `getCompletedAudioChunksApi`.
 - **Realtime Updates:**
   - Primarily listens to `videos` table for changes in `processing_status` to update the UI state via `useVideoProcessingStatus`.
-This 'completed' status update also triggers the fetch of audio chunks.
   - Listens to the single `transcription_segments` row Realtime channel to populate local data (`transcriptionSegments`, `translatedSegments`).
-  - **REMOVED:** The app no longer directly populates `generatedChunks` via a Realtime subscription to `translated_audio_chunks` within the hook.
-- **Buffering:** Primarily handled by `useVideoProcessingStatus` based on the backend status (`generating_audio`, `transcribing_full`, `translating_full`, etc.) and player state.
-The app waits for the backend to make data available.
+- **Buffering:** Primarily handled by `useVideoProcessingStatus` based on the backend status and player state.
 - **Seek Handling (`useVideoSeekHandler`):**
   - `YouTubePlayer` detects seek -> `onSeek` prop -> `handleSeek(targetTime)`.
   - `handleSeek` pauses player, sets `isSeeking` state (shows overlay).
-  - **No longer calls `requestTranscriptionSegment`.**
   - Hook polls `checkSeekCompletion`.
-  - `checkSeekCompletion` verifies if transcription data (from the single row `transcriptionSegments`), translation (`isTranslationReadyForTime` - checking the single row), and audio (`isAudioChunkReady` - checking `generatedChunks`) _already exist_ for the `seekTargetTime`.
+  - `checkSeekCompletion` verifies if transcription data, translation, and audio _already exist_ for the `seekTargetTime`.
   - Once data exists, sets `isSeeking` false, resumes player, stops polling.
 - **Player State (`onStateChange`):** Relays state to `VideoPlayerScreen`.
 Used by `useAudioPlayback` and `useVideoProcessingStatus`.
-- **REMOVED:** No client-side lookahead logic for triggering transcription, translation, or audio generation.
 - **Audio Playback (`useAudioPlayback`):**
   - Finds the completed audio chunk (from `generatedChunks`) corresponding to `currentTime`.
   - Uses `expo-av` to load and play the chunk URL.
   - Pauses/resumes/syncs rate based on `playerState`.
-  - **Note:** Seek tolerance adjusted previously.
 - **Language/Voice Changes:**
   - When user selects a new language/voice:
     - Checks if the `processing_status` for the new combination indicates completion or ongoing processing.
     - If not processed, calls `initiateVideoProcessingJobApi` again for the _new_ target language/voice combination.
     - Resets local state (`generatedChunks`, `translatedSegments`) for the new target.
     - Fetches any existing completed data for the new target via hooks.
-- **History/Favorites:** Unchanged API calls (`updateHistoryApi`, `toggleFavoriteApi`, `getFavoriteStatusApi`).
+- **History/Favorites:** API calls (`updateHistoryApi`, `toggleFavoriteApi`, `getFavoriteStatusApi`).

 ### 2.4.
 Settings Management (`app/(tabs)/settings.tsx`)